otrv4/otrv4/draft.md

   4. g1⊗i is a pre-key that Alice previously sent and remains unused.
 4. Computes k = (g1⊗r) ⊗ i and securely erase `i`.
 5. Process the data message `d` according to the spec.

+## Encoded messages

+### Data types

+Bytes (BYTE):
+1 byte unsigned value

+Shorts (SHORT):
+2 byte unsigned value, big-endian

+Ints (INT):
+4 byte unsigned value, big-endian

+Multi-precision integers (MPI):
+4 byte unsigned len, big-endian
+len byte unsigned value, big-endian
+(MPIs must use the minimum-length encoding; i.e. no leading 0x00 bytes.
+This is important when calculating public key fingerprints.)

+ED448 points (POINT):
+We need to choose a point serialization format for ed448 points

+Opaque variable-length data (DATA):
+4 byte unsigned len, big-endian
+len byte data

+### Public keys and fingerprints

+OTR public authentication Cramer-Shoup key (PUBKEY):

+    Pubkey type (SHORT)
+      Cramer-Shoup public keys have type 0x0010

+    c (MPI)
+    d (MPI)
+    h (MPI)
+      (c, d, h) are the Cramer-Shoup public key parameters

+OTR public keys have fingerprints, which are hex strings that serve as identifiers for the public key.
+The fingerprint is calculated by taking the SHA-1 hash of the byte-level representation of the public key.

+### ψ1 message

+This is the first message of the DAKE.

+    Protocol version (SHORT)
+      The version number of this protocol is 0x0004.
+    Message type (BYTE)
+      The message has type 0x01.
+    Sender Instance tag (INT)
+      The instance tag of the person sending this message.
+    Receiver Instance tag (INT)
+      The instance tag of the intended recipient.
+For a commit message this will often be 0, since the other party may not have identified their instance tag yet.
+    Initiator's identifier (DATA)
+      This can be the fingerprint or something else. g1⊗i (MPI)
+      - Choose a random value i (446 bits) mod l
+      - Encode g1⊗i as the MPI field.

+### ψ2 message

+    Protocol version (SHORT)
+      The version number of this protocol is 0x0004.
+    Message type (BYTE)
+      The message has type 0x02.
+    Sender Instance tag (INT)
+      The instance tag of the person sending this message.
+    Receiver Instance tag (INT)
+      The instance tag of the intended recipient.
+For a commit message this will often be 0, since the other party may not have identified their instance tag yet.
+    Receiver's identifier (DATA)
+      This can be the fingerprint or something else. γ (DATA)
+      - Choose a random value r (446 bits) mod l
+      - Compute g1⊗r
+      - Generate m = "I" ∥ "R" ∥ g1⊗i ∥ g1⊗r
+      - Compute (u11, u21, e1, v1, u12, u22, e2, v2, L, n1, n2, nonce, φ) = DREnc(pubA, pubB, m)
+      - Encode each returned value individually and concatenate all of them as γ.
+      - Encode the resulting value γ as the DATA field.

+      DREnc values are encoded as follows:
+      - u11 (POINT)
+      - u21 (POINT)
+      - e1 (POINT)
+      - v1 (POINT)
+      - u12 (POINT)
+      - u22 (POINT)
+      - e2 (POINT)
+      - v2 (POINT)
+      - L (MPI)
+      - n1 (MPI)
+      - n2 (MPI)
+      - nonce (DATA)
+      - φ (DATA)
+    σ (DATA)
+      - Compute (c1, r1, c2, r2, c3, r3) = Auth(hB, zB, {hA, g1⊗i}, "I" ∥ "R" ∥ g1⊗i ∥ γ)
+      - Encode each returned value individually and concatenate all of them as σ.
+      - Encode the resulting value σ as the DATA field.

+      Auth values are encoded as follows:
+      - c1 (MPI)
+      - r1 (MPI)
+      - c2 (MPI)
+      - r2 (MPI)
+      - c3 (MPI)
+      - r3 (MPI)

+### Data Message

+TODO